rust-lang/blog.rust-lang.org/posts/2024-02-05-crates-io-status-codes.md

 {"errors":[{"detail":"missing or empty metadata fields: description, license.
 Please see https://doc.rust-lang.org/cargo/reference/manifest.html for how to upload metadata"}]}
 ```

-This was improved in [cargo#6771](https://github.com/rust-lang/cargo/pull/6771), which was released in cargo 1.34 (mid-2019).
-Since then, cargo has supported [4xx](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) and [5xx](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) status codes too and extracts the error message from the JSON response, if available.
+This was improved in pull request [#6771](https://github.com/rust-lang/cargo/pull/6771), which was released in cargo 1.34 (mid-2019).
+Since then, cargo has supported receiving [4xx](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) and [5xx](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) status codes too and extracts the error message from the JSON response, if available.

-The crates.io team has decided to phase out these "200 OK" response status codes for error responses to make our API a little more intuitive.
-Since this can be seen as a breaking change to our API we decided to announce this change publicly, including a cut-off date.
-On **2024-03-04** we will switch the API from the previous "200 OK" behavior to the new 4xx/5xx behavior, for the endpoints that are used by `cargo`:
+On **2024-03-04** we will switch the API from returning "200 OK" status codes for errors to the new 4xx/5xx behavior. **cargo 1.33 and below will keep working after this change**, but will show the raw JSON body instead of a nicely formatted error message.
+We feel confident that this degraded error message display will not affect very many users.

+This is the list of API endpoints that will be affected by this change:

 - `GET /api/v1/crates`
 - `PUT /api/v1/crates/new`